biila-io/laravel-procountor-api/README.md

   - Get the access token expiration time.
 - `Procountor::refreshAccessToken()`
   - Refresh the access token.
+- `Procountor::getAccountingCode()`
+  - Get the accounting code defined in the config.
 - `Procountor::getInvoices($query)`
   - Get a list of invoices.
 - `Procountor::getInvoice($invoiceId)`